wct/autocomplete/Readme.md

 * `throttle` : *Defaults to 50*.
 Throttles the user input to reduce the number of AJAX calls.
 * `minLength` : *Defaults to 1*.
 Minimum number of character typed for invoking the search.
 * `maxItems` : *Defaults to 10*.
 Maximum number of items shown in the menu.
 Will also send a header 'max-items' in the request for optional server side handling.
-* `fixedContainer` : *Defaults to false*.
-Positions the menu regardless of the body vertical scroll position if set to true.
 * `requiredChoice` : *Defaults to false*.
 Will pick the first shown menu item on blur if set to true.

 ```js